-While the McMyAdmin 2 panel is very clean and easy to navigate, there are many ways you can manage and configure your server.
-In particular, you can create certain rules, environments, and worlds that wildly differ from the standard Minecraft gameplay found in single player.
+You can manage and configure your server with McMyAdmin 2 panel in many ways since the panel is very easy to use.
+In particular, you can create certain rules, environments, and worlds that wildly differ from the standard Minecraft gameplay found in a single player.

 The game mode determines the general feel of the server in question.

 Survival is the standard model for Minecraft, which requires your users to start from scratch.
 They have to gather materials, survive against monsters, explore the world, and delve deep underground to find all of the resources they need.
 To build anything in the game, your players will need to collect all of the required materials and craft the components as needed.